 The best tablets for students in 2021

-The iPad Mini is our pick for the best student tablet overall.
+The iPad Mini was our pick for the best student tablet overall before it got its September 2021 update.
+Now it's still easily our top pick for students, as well as creatives overall.
 It combines some of the things we love the most about Apple's iconic iPad tablets, such as a gorgeous design and excellent performance, but in a shrunk-down body that makes it easy to carry around campus.

 The iPad Pro 12.9 (2021) is the best tablet Apple has ever made, and while it won't be the best tablet for many students, due to its very high price tag, it's a worthy investment for anyone who is looking for a powerful tablet to study and work on.